"If you don't step forward, you will always remain in the same place."

-Like a stream of electricity, wealth is a vital force and one of the greatest forces because, in a measure, it dominates everywhere, exercising an influence over mind and matter as well as governing in moral, social, and material things.
-In the wealth of the world, we behold the accumulated power of civilization- gathered and garnered since the dawn of human intelligence - the measure of human progress and possibility.
+Like a stream of electricity, wealth is a vital force and one of the greatest forces because, in measure, it dominates everywhere, exercising an influence over mind and matter as well as governing moral, social, and material things.
+In the world's wealth, we behold the accumulated power of civilization- gathered and garnered since the dawn of human intelligence - the measure of human progress and possibility.

 Intellectual culture, acquisition and distribution of wealth, an increase of knowledge, and refinement of manners are among the progressive man's chief concerns.
 These could not exist without wealth, for where there are no storehouses for wealth, there can be no storehouses for knowledge.”

 *Abstract from "The Book of Wealth" by Hubert Howe Bancroft